datacarpentry/image-processing/_episodes/08-connected-components.md

 > ## Color objects by area (10 min)
 >
-> Finally, try to display the image with the objects colored according to the magnitude of their area.
+> Finally, we would like to display the image with the objects colored according to the magnitude of their area.
 In practice, this can be used with other properties to give visual cues of the object properties.
 >
 > > ## Solution
 > >
 > > We already have the areas of the objects in `object_areas`.
-We just need to insert a zero for the background (to color it like a zero size object).
-Then we can create an image where we assign each pixel value the area by indexing the `object_areas` with the label values.
+We just need to insert a zero area value for the background (to color it like a zero size object).
+The background is also labeled `0` in the `labeled_image`, so we insert the zero area value in front of the first element of `object_areas` with `np.insert`.
+Then we can create a `colored_area_image` where we assign each pixel value the area by indexing the `object_areas` with the label values in `labeled_image`.
 > >
 > > ~~~
 > > object_areas = np.insert(0,1,object_areas)
-> > colored_label_image = object_areas[labeled_image]
+> > colored_area_image = object_areas[labeled_image]
-> > skimage.io.imshow(colored_label_image)
+> > skimage.io.imshow(colored_area_image)
 > > ~~~
 > > {: .python}
 > >